 - Paper 1.
-Metaphysics and epistemology

-- Paper 2.
-Logic

-- Paper 3.
-Ethics

-- Paper 4.
-Greek and Roman philosophy (Paper 8 of Part IB of the Classical Tripos)

-- Paper 5.
-Early modern philosophy

-- Paper 6.
-Philosophy of science

-- Paper 7.
-Political philosophy

-- Paper 8.
-Experimental psychology (the subject Experimental Psychology in Part IB of the Natural Sciences Tripos)

-Paper 9.
-General paper

-(b) Subject to the provision of sub-paragraphs (c) and (d) of this regulation, a candidate for Part IB shall offer papers as follows:

-either (i) Papers 1, 2, and 9, and two papers from Papers 3-7;

-(ii) Papers 1, 2, and 8, and one paper from Papers 3-7. or
+Knowledge, language, and the world - Paper 2.
+History of analytic philosophy - Paper 3.
+Ethics - Paper 4.
+Greek and Roman philosophy (Paper 8 of Part IB of the Classical Tripos) - Paper 5.
+Early modern philosophy - Paper 6.
+Epistemology and metaphysics of science (Paper 5 of Part II of the Natural Sciences Tripos (History and Philosophy of Science)) - Paper 7.
+Political philosophy - Paper 8.
+Experimental psychology - Paper 9.
+General paper - (b) Subject to the provision of sub-paragraphs (c) and (d) of this regulation, a candidate for Part IB shall offer papers as follows: - either (i) Papers 1 and 9, and three papers from Papers 2-7; - or (ii) Papers 1 and 8, and two papers from Papers 2-7.

-The weighting of Paper 8, for those who offer it, shall be double that of other papers.]2
+The weighting of Paper 8, for those who offer it, shall be double that of other papers.